How to Survive a Church Fight & Avoid a Spiritual Lobotomy

 Next, the letter should outline what you need to know as a critical minimum.
 You need to ask for the information that prompted the attack on you to begin with.
-How such negative information was verified as true.
+How was such negative information verified as true?
 Ask for dates, times, places, and names of all people involved etc. Ask for the opportunity to address the concerns raised in the information.
-At the bottom of your letter place the notation that you are copying Clergy Abuse.
+At the bottom of your letter place the notation that you are copying the Clergy Support Network.
 The letter serves to tell them you are serious. (see 9 below).

 You will soon learn what you are up against and whether or not ‘real’ negotiation is possible.
-The church will raise some of their objections to giving you any information.
-They will give you the ‘we can’t break confidentiality’ speech, were only out to help you so please be a good little child and obey the rules blah blah blah.
+The church will raise some of its objections to giving you any information.
+They will give you the ‘we can’t break confidentiality’ speech, we’re only out to help you so please be a good little child and obey the rules, blah blah blah.

-Churches will now mediate when that option becomes the lesser of two evils as it were.
-Talk with you or ‘fight’ with you in court.
+Churches will now mediate when that option becomes the lesser of two evils as it were; compared to talking with you or ‘fighting’ with you in court.
 Mediation raises problems as well.
 It is only good if the trust level exists.
-If the Church gets to pay for or pick the mediator it is not mediation it is intimidation.
-Besides who says the Church will obey the results of the mediation.
+If the church gets to pay for or pick the mediator, it is not mediation it is intimidation.
+Besides, who says the church will obey the results of the mediation.
 Be careful!

 The sooner you get creatively ‘paranoid’ the better your chance of a successful resolution.
-Better one get to the stage of empowering anger at the unfairness and injustice of it all.
-Know this, allow it to sink in, resistance to injustice is a ministry to the wider church and in time you will see how your situation will help others to resist the evil and help the Church.
+Even better, get to the stage of empowering anger at the unfairness and injustice of it all.
+Know this, allow it to sink in, resistance to injustice is a ministry to the wider church and in time you will see how your situation will help others to resist and help the church.
 Resistance is an act of love for the body.

-4. The mother of all denial is that you think your conflict is different than the conflicts you have seen in your time in the Church.
-After all you’re a nice ‘guy’, a loyal servant of the church.
+4. The mother of all denial is that you think your conflict is different than the conflicts you have seen in your time in the church.
+After all, you’re a nice ‘guy’, a loyal servant of the church.
 You’re not like the other ‘losers’ you have seen mistreated.
-All they need is the actual facts as you see them and you will be treated differently and the injustice corrected.
+All they need are the actual facts as you see them and you will be treated differently and the injustice corrected.

 Sure and pigs fly.
-I don’t care how many committees or positions you have filled your case is no different in their eyes.
-Think of the worst case you ever saw where the cleric ‘really brought it on themselves and they were guilty as sin and deserved what they got.
+I don’t care how many committees or positions you have filled, your case is no different in their eyes.
+Think of the worst case you ever saw where the cleric ‘really brought it on themselves’ and they were guilty as sin and deserved what they got.
 I can guarantee this is how you will be treated.
-The thing to understand is Church staff and colleagues will play on your guilt, dependency, and denial like strings on a fine tuned violin.
+The thing to understand is church staff and colleagues will play on your guilt, dependency, and denial like strings on a fine-tuned violin.
 Scripture is quoted, statements like ‘good Christians don’t fight’ etc. They will assure you that your case is indeed special so just trust the process and all will be well, blah blah blah.
-Well I am here to warn you, you’re no different as relates to the bottom line.
-You could be out of you’re congregation and perhaps out of the church all because you trust the system.
+I am here to warn you, you’re no different as relates to the bottom line.
+You could be out of your congregation and perhaps out of the church all because you trust the system.

 5. So for now don’t trust anyone in the system.
 There is plenty of time to be trusting later on.
 If you are to survive then no one can be trusted in the short run.
-Don’t think the system is just missing some information and when you give it to them they will say of course how could we have been so mistaken.
+Don’t think the system is just missing some information and when you give it to them they will say, “Of course, how could we have been so mistaken?”
 Remember the system historically solves the problem by sacrificing you.
-They will not see the error of their ways ever.
-You are dead meat if you think otherwise.
-After this is over you can go back to loving mother Church right now she’s an old bitch junk yard dog about to tear you to pieces.
+After this is over you can go back to loving mother church.
+Right now, she’s a junk yard dog about to tear you to pieces.
 You forget that at your peril.

-6. Form a support group from friends and family and members of the fellowship that meets regularly not just in moments of crisis.
-A warning, don’t take expressions of sympathy, concern etc as real support.
-They are at best social pleasantries, or at worst expressions of cheap grace aimed at feeding your denial and rationalizing their own cowardliness or lack of real love for you.
+6. Form a support group of friends and family that meets regularly, not just in moments of crisis.
+A warning, don’t take expressions of sympathy or concern from other clergy as real support.
+They may be at best social pleasantries, or at worst expressions of cheap grace aimed at feeding your denial and rationalizing their own cowardliness.
 Seldom do fellow clergy take a public stand with you.
-Their phony talk just feeds the unreality and keeps the relationship superficial..
 Ask for some concrete help of every person who offers these expressions of sympathy and see them disappear or listen to the excuses they mouth.

 All serious supporters must understand what they are in for.
 Attending a few meetings just won’t cut it.
-They too will be attacked and the road to a win-win will be long, painful, and dangerous.
-It will cost them big time.
+They too may be attacked and the road to a win-win could be long, painful, and dangerous.
+It may cost them big time.
 You need marathoners not 60 metre dash people to support you!
-So make sure you are up front with what you want.
-This group should plan to meet with for as long as you remain in the community.
-Their understanding of mother Church will be forever changed, but that is the reality of the situation.
+Make sure you are upfront with what you want.
+This group should plan to meet for as long as you remain in the community.

-8. Watch for a verbal ‘blacklisting’, quit the cover-up, and remember there is no such thing as confidentiality.
-If there is it will be used against you..
+8. Watch for a verbal ‘blacklisting.’
 Trying to keep the conflict confidential is impossible.
 The jungle telegraph is already beating out the message about you.
-So believe me when I say this will not harm your ‘career’ or reputation to the extent you now think it will.
-However it may well harm your family and it will crush your ego.
-It will certainly improve you understanding of amoral-immoral bureaucracies.
+It may be hurtful to your family and it will crush your ego.

 9. Count the cost as early as possible.
-You will probably be slam dunked more than once.
+You will probably be slam-dunked more than once.
 You are entitled to justice but any more than a superficial attempt by you to receive justice will be met with repression and punishment.
 If you do anything more than protest verbally you will find it will be met with great force.
-Early on tell them you have been talking to me and your lawyer or just put ‘CC Clergy Abuse or CC lawyer on the bottom of a letter to people in authority.
+Early on tell them you have been talking to the Clergy Support Network and your lawyer or just put ‘CC Clergy Support Network or CC lawyer on the bottom of a letter to people in authority.
 This puts them on notice to go slowly and allows you to hear some ‘interesting’ comments.

-10. Quit all that Christian talk about love and reconciliation etc. The coalition of clergy killers doesn’t like themselves, each other or you.
+10. Quit all that Christian talk about love and reconciliation etc. The coalition of clergy killers doesn’t like themselves, each other, or you.
 Don’t write pastoral letters or talk in terms of love, forgiveness, and endearment.
 Leave off with the scripture verses for now.
 This is a spiritual battle so it is enough to remember that the power at work in you is greater than the one in them.
-Keep away from the ‘spiritual’ rationalisations and sentimental slop.
-Take the high road, rise above it all but be tough as nails doing it and stay in touch with that Power that energizes you.
+Take the high road, rise above it all but be tough as nails doing it and stay in touch with that power that energizes you.